YamagutiSenior/clone_simple_notes/README.md

 ---

-## Usage / Tutorial
+## Tutorial / Lessons

-Be sure to read the documentation within the [**Simple Notes Documentation**](https://tech-marketing.gitlab.io/devsecops/initech/simple-notes/) which contains Architecture, Development Guide, Instructions on Creating Vulnerability, and much more.
 You can get started using this project on your own GitLab account with the following lessons:

 - Lesson 1: [Prerequisites](https://tech-marketing.gitlab.io/devsecops/initech/simple-notes/getting_started/lesson_1_prerequisites/)
 - Lesson 2: [Deploying the Demo application](https://tech-marketing.gitlab.io/devsecops/initech/simple-notes/getting_started/lesson_2_deploying_the_demo_application/)